 Heather’s case experience

-Heather won £99,000 in damages for the family of a shipyard electrician whose diagnosis of asbestosis only emerged after his death.
-She was able to prove the link with former employers through evidence from witnesses and the use of Thompsons wide-ranging archives.
+- Secured £99,000 in damages for the family of a shipyard electrician whose diagnosis of asbestosis only emerged after his death, proving a link with former employers through evidence from witnesses and Thompsons' wide-ranging archives.

-Heather secured a £27,500 provisional settlement for a former shipyard worker who contracted pleural thickening after working at various sites along the River Wear.
-Heather’s client will be able to obtain further compensation if his condition worsens or if he develops other asbestos-related diseases.
+- Won a £27,500 provisional settlement for a former shipyard worker who contracted pleural thickening.
+He will be able to obtain further compensation if his condition worsens or if he develops other asbestos-related diseases.